-Performance Certificates - At all grades you can submit videos for performance certificates.
-It is important for candidates to remember a few things to ensure their exam does not break any rules:
+Performance Certificates - It is important for candidates to remember a few things to ensure their exam does not break any rules:

 - The recording needs to be continuous with no editing permitted, including setting up, tone and equipment adjustments, re-tuning, and any similar activity, and all dialogue either to the camera or with the other person present - If you make a mistake in a piece you can restart as long as you are not more than 1/3 of the way through.
-You can restart up to two pieces in your Performance Certificate
+You can restart up to two pieces in your Performance Certificate.
+This restart must be instigated by the candidate and not another person.